wilk/ng-websocket/README.md

         url: 'ws://localhost:12345',
         mock: {
             fixtures: {
+                hi: {
-                hi: 'dude, this is a custom message!'
+                    data: 'dude, this is a custom message!'
+                }
             }
         }
     });